-On a whim, I whipped these up and I must say, they are one of my favorite recipes for a cinnamon roll that is actually CLEAN and GUILT FREE that I have tried yet!
+On a whim, I whipped these up and I must say, they are one of my favorite recipes for a cinnamon roll that is actually CLEAN and GUILT-FREE that I have tried yet!
+I never knew I could have such a delicious treat and feel zero guilt.

 The fat content is high – is that ok?